Mass on Campus for the Fall Semester

 Thanks to our friends at Hillside Grind, we will be offering Sunday Mass at this non-profit coffee house operated by UKirk Presbyterian campus ministry.
 This change in venue provides us with space to accommodate a greater number of people while maintaining social distancing.
 The large lawn in front of the coffee house allows us to offer Mass outdoors, which is much safer in terms of potential COVID-19 spread, and can easily accommodate up to 60 people with social distancing.
 Our plan is to celebrate Mass outside as much as possible, moving indoors when needed due to weather.

-Confessions will be offered an hour before Sunday Mass, at the same location as Mass.
+Confessions will be offered an hour before Sunday Mass, at Hillside Grind.

-Our Credo catechetical discussions (Q&A on the faith) will take place at Hillside Grind after Mass starting on Sunday, Aug.
+Our Credo catechetical discussions (Q&A on the faith) will take place at Hillside Grind after Mass beginning on Sunday, Aug.
 23.

 We will be offering a weekday Mass on Friday afternoons at 12:15 pm in the CCM chapel starting Aug.
 21, limited to 12 worshipers in designated seats in the pews.